apache/spark/docs/sql-ref-syntax-ddl-create-table-hiveformat.md

 * **PARTITIONED BY**

     Partitions are created on the table, based on the columns specified.

+* **row_format**

+    Use the SERDE clause to specify a custom SerDe for one table.
+Otherwise, use the DELIMITED clause to use the native SerDe and specify the delimiter, escape character, null character, and so on.

+* **SERDE**

+    `SERDE` clause can be used to specify a custom `SerDe` for one table.

-* **ROW FORMAT SERDE**
+* **serde_class**

-    Specify a custom SerDe.
+    Specify a fully-qualified class name of a custom SerDe.

+* **SERDEPROPERTIES**

+    A list of key-value pairs that is used to tag the serde definition.

-* **ROW FORMAT DELIMITED**
+* **DELIMITED**

-    Define DELIMITED clause in order to use the native SerDe.
+    `DELIMITED` clause can be used to specify the native `SerDe` and state the delimiter, escape character, null character, and so on.

 * **FIELDS TERMINATED BY**

-    It is used to define the column separator.
+    It is used to define a column separator.

 * **COLLECTION ITEMS TERMINATED BY**

-    It is used to define collection items separator.
+    It is used to define a collection item separator.

 * **MAP KEYS TERMINATED BY**

-    It is used to define map keys separator.
+    It is used to define a map key separator.

 * **LINES TERMINATED BY**

-    It is used to define row separator.
+    It is used to define a row separator.

 * **NULL DEFINED AS**

     It is used to define the specific value for NULL.

 * **ESCAPED BY**

     It is used for escape mechanism.

 * **STORED AS**